 Late Payment Fines

 Accounts that do not meet any of the above criteria for Payment or Financial Clearance, by the semester due date, are subject to a late payment fine equal to 10% of unpaid charges.
 Initially, fines will be assessed on balances greater than or equal to $2000, but any balance amount is potentially subject to fine if not resolved in a timely manner.
 The maximum late fine assessed on any balance will be $750 per semester.
-Prior to the actual assessment of a late fine, the student will be sent at least one follow up bill during the semester warning them of an impending fine and the date a payment must be received in order to avoid the generation of the fine.
+Prior to the actual assessment of a late fine, the student will be sent at least one follow up bill during the semester warning them of an impending fine.

 Once a fine has been posted to the student’s account, the student may send a written petition to the Bursar’s Office requesting a reversal of the fine.
 This petition must include the reason(s) why the student account was not paid in a timely manner, and why the student feels the fine was unfairly assessed.
 The Bursar’s Office will respond to the student in writing within thirty days of receipt of the appeal.
 No appeal will be considered before the balance has been resolved and any petition must be received within 60 days of the date the fine was assessed.